 Determine game controller requirements.
 If your game has advanced game mechanics that can’t be supported by the remote, you can require the use of a game controller.
 The App Store displays a "Game Controller Required" badge to help people identify such apps, and may warn people if they haven't paired a compatible game controller with their iOS device.

 Confirm required game controller connections at launch.
-Your game can be opened anytime, even when there’s no controller connected.
-If your app requires a controller, check for the presence of a controller at launch and gracefully prompt for one if necessary.
+People can open your game anytime, even when there’s no connected controller.
+If your app requires a game controller, check for its presence at launch and gracefully prompt people to connect one if necessary.

-Communicate game controller advantages.
-If your app supports both the remote and game controllers, inform people about the capabilities a game controller offers beyond those of the remote.
+Help people understand the advantages of using a game controller with your app.
+If your app supports both the remote and game controllers, show people what they can do with a game controller that they can't do with the remote.

 Test all supported input devices.
 Make sure menus and essential navigation work with any input devices your app supports so people don't need to keep switching devices as they use your app.

 Game controllers tend to offer similar sets of buttons arranged in various ergonomic ways.
 Here is one example.

 Support clickable thumbsticks when present.
 Some controllers include thumbsticks that people can click or hold down as well as rotate.
 These buttons — also known as L3 and R3 — typically let people modify the action that's enabled by rotating the thumbstick.
 For example, clicking or holding a left thumbstick that enables motion might let people move at a different speed; clicking or holding a right thumbstick that controls camera orientation might let people zoom in or "crouch."
 As you consider ways to support clickable thumbsticks, be guided by the behaviors that people expect in various game genres.

 In general, prefer using the left thumbstick or D-pad button to move focus in the current screen.
 Typically, people don't expect to use the right thumbstick to perform focus navigation while in a game.